ycoroneos/LightDraw/paper/LIDR_detailed.md

 inside the radius and also within the cone's light angle.
 Point lights are just a special case of a cone with an angle of 2\*PI.

+Insert picture here

+In order to generate the Light Map, light volumes have to be rendered into it.
+Since the light volumes are implicit, no real geometry must be dispatched to the gpu in order to render the light volumes.
+Instead a full-screen quad is rendered and, for every single fragment on the quad, its world-space position is recovered from multiplying the NDC coordinated with the camera's inverse ProjectionView matrix.
+World-space depth is recovered by simply looking it up from the depth buffer that was generated earlier.
+This is a complicated step, so I will illustrate the method below:

 ###Bit Packing and Render Buffer Size
 Since we are storing light properties for later use, we cannot have